ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Max application file size is 150MB (use blobs)
     * Check for "206" response code when pulling blobs
     * Audio tags won't work properly

+### Q &amp; A

+With the issues you've had, if you went back in time, woudl you do it again?

+*Absolutely.*

+## Extreme Mobile HTML5 Graphics Performance by Sam Abadir

+*November 1, 5:05 - 5:25*

+> This short-form talk will discuss how to use hardware accelerated
+> DirectCanvas to take games from 2 frames per second to 30.
+This will show you
+> how to use DirectCanvas while running on mobile and deploy the same code to
+> desktop browsers using the standard HTML5 Canvas.